Open-Source-Juggling-Project/Staggered-Symmetric-Passing/docs/original.md

 B
 B

-On our lists Classic Augmented patterns will be coloured blue and have a 2 as a subscript.
-Example patterns 5 Objects
-2.3p2 1 Fast passes across followed by a zap.
-8 Objects
-4.3p2 1 Big pass followed by a zap.
-11 Objects
-4.3p2 3 Is the standard 11 club triangle, usually done on floaty doubles.
        First pass A’s Right to B’s Left
 Second pass C’s Right to A’s Left
 Third pass B’s Right to C’s Left